LeorYom/CPE487Project/README.md

 * Started the coin counter, and getting the counter to be applied onto the left 4 displays.
 * Allowed the coins to change position each time it regenerated in the game allowing randomness.
 ### Leor Yomtobian
-* Configuring all the LEDs on the board and incorporating it in the game, including the streak LED that activates after collecting enough coins
+* Configuring all the LEDs on the board and incorporating it in the game, including the streak LED that activates after collecting enough coins.
-* Created the flag system for the coin counter coin counter allowing them to be counted correctly
+* Created the flag system for the coin counter coin counter allowing them to be counted correctly.
-* Modified the speed, shape, and position of the train entities to better fit the object of the game
+* Modified the speed, shape, and position of the train entities to better fit the object of the game.
-* Modified vga_sync, vga_top, and subway.xdc to allow for the implementation of the new game mechanics
+* Modified vga_sync, vga_top, and subway.xdc to allow for the implementation of the new game mechanics.
 ## Timeline
 * 4/24/2025 - Final idea for project was decided and initial work began, which started with getting the source code to be displayed properly onto the monitor that was being used.
 * 4/28/2025 - Coin entities were created, including the drawing and movement of the coins.
 The shaping of the coins was to be circular, and this equation was implemented into the code.